irecsys/Tutorial_MSRS/README.md

 -------------------
 We have tutorials at ACM RecSys 2019 and ACM CIKM 2019.

 * Yong Zheng.
-"Multi-Stakeholder Recommendations: Case Studies, Methods and Challenges", Proceedings of the 13th ACM Conference on Recommender Systems, Copenhagen, Denmark, September 19th, 2019 **Note: there is a user study in this paper**
+"Multi-Stakeholder Recommendations: Case Studies, Methods and Challenges", Proceedings of the 13th ACM Conference on Recommender Systems, Copenhagen, Denmark, September 19th, 2019
 * Muthusamy Chelliah, Yong Zheng, Sudeshna Sarkar, Vishal Kakkar.
 "Recommendation for Multi-Stakeholders and through Neural Review Mining", Proceedings of the 28th ACM International Conference on Information and Knowledge Management (CIKM), Beijing, China, Nov, 2019